Recurrent Inference Machine for Medical Image Registration: Introduction and Related Works

 \subsubsection{Iterative Deep Learning-based Registration}

 However, a one-step inference strategy may struggle when predicting large and complex transformations \citep{hering2019mlvirnet,zhao2019recursive}.
-In contrast to one-step deep learning-based registration methods, recent work adopted iterative processes, reincarnating the conventional pipeline of optimization for medical image registration, either in terms of image resolution \citep{hering2019mlvirnet,fechter2020one,xu2021multi,liu2021learning}, multiple optimization steps \citep{zhao2019recursive,sandkuhler2019recurrent,kanter2022flexible}, or combined \citep{qiu2022embedding}.
+In contrast to one-step deep learning-based registration methods, recent work adopted iterative processes, reincarnating the conventional pipeline of optimization for medical image registration, either in terms of image resolution \citep{hering2019mlvirnet,mok2020large,fechter2020one,xu2021multi,liu2021learning}, {multiple optimization steps} \citep{zhao2019recursive,sandkuhler2019recurrent,falta2022learning,kanter2022flexible}, or combined \citep{qiu2022embedding}.
 In \cite{sandkuhler2019recurrent}, the use of RNN with gated recurrent unit (GRU) \citep{chung2014empirical} was considered, where each step progressively updates the transformation by adding an independent parameterized transformation.
 Another multi-step method proposed in \cite{zhao2019recursive} uses recursive cascaded networks to generate a sequence of transformations, which is then composed to get the final transformation.
-However, the method requires independent modules for each step, which can be memory-inefficient.\cite{hering2019mlvirnet} proposed a variational method on different levels of resolution, where the final transformation is the composition of the transformations from coarse- to fine-grained. \cite{fechter2020one} addresses the importance of data efficiency of deep learning-based models by evaluating the model performance when data availability is limited, and a large domain shift exists.
-A more recent work proposed in \cite{qiu2022embedding}, Gradient Descent Network for Image Registration (GraDIRN), integrates multi-step and multi-resolution for medical image registration.
+However, the method requires independent modules for each step, which can be memory-inefficient.\cite{hering2019mlvirnet} proposed a variational method on different levels of resolution, where the final transformation is the composition of the transformations from coarse- to fine-grained. \cite{fechter2020one} addresses the importance of data efficiency of deep learning-based models by evaluating the model performance when data availability is limited, and a large domain shift exists. {\mbox{\cite{falta2022learning}} proposed an iterative method named Learn-to-Optimise (L2O) to emulate the gradient-based optimization in lung CT registration.
+Unlike the fully unsupervised training scheme, the method utilizes a deep supervision strategy on the generated key points with a recurrent use of U-Net.
+Noticeably, the method uses additional input feature modalities including dynamically sampled coordinates and MIND features \mbox{\citep{heinrich2012mind}} to enhance the model. }A more recent work proposed in \cite{qiu2022embedding}, Gradient Descent Network for Image Registration (GraDIRN), integrates multi-step and multi-resolution for medical image registration.
 Specifically, the update rule follows the idea of conventional optimization by deriving the gradient of the similarity term \textit{w.r.t.} the current transformation and using a CNN to estimate the gradient of the regularization term.
 Though the direct influence of the gradient term shows to be minor compared to the CNN output \citep{qiu2022embedding}, the method bridges gradient-based optimization and deep learning-based methods.
 The method proposed in \cite{kanter2022flexible} used individual long short-term memory (LSTM) modules for implementing recurrent refinement of the transformation.
 However, the scope of the work is limited to affine transformation, which only serves as an initialization for the conventional medical image registration pipeline.